Seasonal Flu Immunizations

 - Medicaid/SoonerCare recipients (does not include SoonerPlan)

 Children and adults with health insurance other than those listed above will be charged a fee of $25.00 for the flu vaccine.
 Payment may be made in the form of cash, check or credit card.
 Supplies may be limited due to availability.
-Individuals who have Medicaid, SoonerCare, Medicare, Community Care, Cigna or Blue Cross Blue Shield insurance should bring a copy of their insurance card and photo ID to avoid the out-of-pocket expense for a flu shot.
+Individuals who have Medicaid, SoonerCare, Medicare, Community Care, Cigna or Blue Cross Blue Shield insurance should bring a copy of their insurance card and photo ID.
+Coverage can vary among different insurance plans.
+It is always advisable to check with your insurance provider for coverage specifics before receiving immunizations, as you may be responsible for charges that are not covered by your insurance policy.

 The flu vaccines will be offered to anyone over the age of six months on a walk-in basis Mondays through Thursdays 8:00 a.m. - 4:00 p.m. and Fridays 8:00 a.m. -3:00 p.m. at the following Tulsa Health Department locations: